 WE ARE REQUIRED BY THE SRA TO PROVIDE THE FOLLOWING COSTS INFORMATION IN RELATION THE SPECIFIC SERVICES OUTLINED BELOW.

 FOR INFORMATION ABOUT THE FULL RANGE OF SERVICES WE OFFER, PLEASE CLICK HERE.
-FOR INFORMATION ABOUT HOW WE CHARGE FOR OUR OTHER SERVICES PLEASE CONTACT THE RELEVANT DEPARTMENT.
+FOR INFORMATION ABOUT HOW WE CHARGE FOR OUR OTHER SERVICES PLEASE CONTACT THE RELEVANT TEAM.

 We specialise in administering both simple and complex estates.

 Alison Armstrong acts as a consultant for Joelson on private client matters.
 She qualified as a Solicitor in 2003 and has a wealth of experience handling work relating to the administration of estates, as well as Wills and estate planning, mental capacity and Powers of Attorney.

 During her career, she has dealt with many high value and complex estate administration cases Involving UK and international assets.